Point Cook Coastal Park: Terrestrial

 Threatened reptiles that may reside in the park include the rare swamp skink (Egernia conventryi) and the vulnerable striped legless lizard (Delma impar).

 Marine

 The Point Cooke Marine Sanctuary is 290 ha in size and preserves 3.9 km of coastline adjacent to the Point Cook Coastal Park.
 This sanctuary houses a variety of habitats including intertidal and subtidal reefs, sandy beaches, subtidal soft sediment reefs as well as seagrass beds.
-The reefs support an abundance of species including filter-feeders, invertebrate herbivores, sea stars, anemones, ascidians, crustaceans, sharks, shellfish as well as multiple fish species.
+The reefs support an abundance of species including filter-feeders, invertebrate herbivores, sea stars, sea anemones, ascidians, crustaceans, sharks, shellfish as well as multiple fish species.
 The sanctuary is particularly important as its sandbanks provide habitat for approximately 50 species of shorebirds some of which are threatened.
 Threatened fish species that may use the sanctuary as habitat include: